24 Traditional Dishes and Popular Foods in Albania

 Ingredients and Preparation

-Popular Types of Albanian Food
+Popular Types of Albanian Dishes

 Albanian dishes are specialties prepared and enjoyed in Albania, a country in Southeast Europe.
 Sitting at an important crossroads, Albania has a rich cuisine influenced by many major cuisines.